Skip to content

 Create exports

 Use the dstack export create command to create a new export.
-Specify the fleets to export with --fleet and the importer projects with --importer:
+Specify the fleets to export with --fleet, the gateways to export with --gateway, and the importer projects with --importer:

-$ dstack export create my-export --fleet my-fleet --importer team-b
+$ dstack export create my-export --fleet my-fleet --gateway my-gateway --importer team-b

 $ dstack export create shared-gpus --fleet gpu-fleet-1 --fleet gpu-fleet-2 --importer team-b --importer team-c